carolekoziol/recipes/docs/main_course/chicken_nuggets.md

 #### Instructions

 1. Use a meat grinder to process the chicken breasts and livers into ground meat into a "paste".
-	- You have to re-passed the ground meat twice or three time through the meat grinder before it become a paste.
+	- You have to passed the ground meat twice or three time through the meat grinder before it become a paste.
-	- really work the aste to mash it more otherwise it will become a meatball instead of a nugget.
+	- Really work the meat and mash it otherwise it will become a meatball instead of a nugget.
 2. Add seasoning and mix well.
 3. Roll meat paste into nugget size pieces (half the size of a golf ball) and place on a baking sheet.
 4. In one medium side dish, mix in the arrowroot flour, salt and pepper.